emmedibi/ReadingDataAnalysis/README.md

 # ReadingDataAnalysis
-An analysis of my reading data exported from goodreads.
+An analysis of my reading data exported from [Goodreads](https://www.goodreads.com/).